 There are a lot of options competing for kids’ time and attention in our world today.
 So, Sean and I talked about how important it is, in this day and age, to provide opportunities for kids to simply go outside and benefit from all that comes from living a life that is, at least sometimes, unplugged.

 The Wild Child: Rewilding Childhood Challenge is a six week nature connection program for children and caregivers, and it’s open for enrollment!
-[Bonus: Those who enroll yet this month of July will be entered into a drawing for some fun prizes.
-Visit We Are Wildness U for full details.]
+Visit We Are Wildness U for full details and to enroll in the course!